Scandinavia trip planning: which country should you go to?

 Why Norway?

-Stunning nature, delicious food, freedom camping (to a certain extent), whales and Northern Lights.
-Disappointments in Norway are the North Cape (very busy, I have heard of it because never bothered to go there) and the often rainy weather.
+If you ask my “why Norway?” my answer would be the stunning nature, delicious food, freedom camping (to a certain extent), whales and Northern Lights.
+Disappointments in Norway are the crowds in many places and the often rainy weather.
 I also found the Hardangerfjord less beautiful than expected.
 In addition, Norway really is the worst when it comes to high prices and is therefore not exactly a destination for budget travelers.

 My Norwegian favorites: